mariadb-operator/mariadb-operator/docs/BACKUP.md

 This resource gets reconciled into a `CronJob` that periodically takes the backups.

-It is important to note that regularly scheduled `Backups` complement very well the [Point In Time Recovery](#point-in-time-recovery) (PITR) feature detailed below.
+It is important to note that regularly scheduled `Backups` complement very well the [target recovery time](#target-recovery-time) feature detailed below.

 #### Retention policy